limegimlet/covid_dataviz/index.md

 <blockquote><b>UPDATE</b>: Since midnight Oct 23 2020, <b>54 departments are under curfew from 21h to 06h</b>, shown on the map below. <br>To better understand curfew decisions, the hover info now includes ICU saturation by department (rea%_dep), as well as by region (rea%).</blockquote>

+But before you look at yet another curfew map, let's look at **_why_ we're going into curfew**.

+## ICUs are hurting
+{:.no_toc}

+ICU saturation is normally measured by region since hospitals are managed at the regional level, allowing for inter-region transfers of patients.

+The hope for the 2nd wave was to keep hospitals open for non-Covid patients, which  is why the upper limit is 60.

+As of Oct 23 Auvergne-Rhône-Alpes & Ile-de-France are at 71% & 63% capacity.

+{% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/rea_pct_region.html" height="600" width="100%"></iframe>
+{% endraw %}

+<blockquote>FYI: hospital covid numbers are available the next day, but there's a 3-day wait for "latest" incidence rates.
+That's why the dates are different between ICU maps & alert maps.</blockquote>

+The map below shows how much `rea%` varies by department.

+{% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/rea_pct_dep.html" height="600" width="100%"></iframe>
+{% endraw %}

+It looks like they are some departments with fairly high `rea%` but still without a curfew.

+I'm speculating this could be because their `rea%` is already on the way down?
+That's the case in Eure (Normandie): tt was in the low 80s a few days back.

+Another possibility is when a department has very few beds, but adjacent departments have capacity.

+## Back to alerts & curfews
+{:.no_toc}

+At the department level, France has packed away 'OK' and 'Vigilance' for a while.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/alerts.html" height="600" width="100%"></iframe>
 {% endraw %}